 Tests Performed - We reviewed the Application System Development Methodology (Methodology) and the Standards and Documentation Requirements (Standards).
-We also examined five systems development projects to assess compliance with the Methodology.
+We also examined an enhancement project to assess compliance with the Methodology.

 Results - The Methodology (revised July 2003) is the guide, developed in-house, for new system developments, modifications to existing systems, user manuals, the purchase of third party software, user training, testing, and post-implementation reviews.